 The bill amends Section 61-14-14 of the New Mexico Veterinary Practice Act to introduce a new exemption for individuals providing equine dental maintenance.
-This exemption allows certified individuals, specifically those certified by the International Association of Equine Dentistry or another board-approved certification entity, to perform equine dental maintenance without being subject to the provisions of the Veterinary Practice Act.
-The definition of "equine dental maintenance" includes the removal of enamel points, smoothing, contouring, and leveling of dental arcades and incisors, as well as the removal of deciduous and mobile teeth.
+This exemption applies to those who are certified by the International Association of Equine Dentistry or another board-approved certification entity.
+The bill defines "equine dental maintenance" to include specific procedures such as the removal of enamel points, smoothing, contouring, and leveling of dental arcades and incisors, as well as the removal of deciduous and mobile teeth.

 Statutes affected: